 Mount Kilcoy State School continued its strong focus on Literacy, Numeracy and ICT's.
 A review of previous school data indicated Mount Kilcoy's reading and spelling programs needed review.
 Through the 'Empowering Public Schools Grant', a Spelling Coach and a Reading Coach were employed during specific terms to target these programs.
-Teaching and learning of reading and spelling at Mount Kilcoy was reviewed and it is anticipated that programs will be completed by term 3, 2014.
-The focus on these areas has resulted in considerable improvements in Mount Kilcoy's NAPLAN relative gain data.
-Spelling and Reading, from 2011-2013 in years 3-5 and 5-7, are well above national targets.
+Teaching and learning of reading and spelling at Mount Kilcoy was reviewed and programs were introduced in 2014.
+The focus on these areas has resulted in considerable improvements in Mount Kilcoy's data.

-The 'Flying Start' Year 7 to High School initiative was also a major focus for Mount Kilcoy.
-Strong partnerships were forged with both Kilcoy State High School and Kilcoy Primary School throughout 2013.
+The 'Flying Start' Year 7 to High School initiative was also a major focus for Mount Kilcoy in 2014.
+Strong partnerships were forged with both Kilcoy State High School and Kilcoy Primary School.
 The 'Kilcoy Cluster' worked together to host a variety of events and extension activities to support all students within the Mount Kilcoy and Kilcoy community.
-This initiative will continue and grow in 2014, with year 7s starting high school at the commencement of 2015.
+This initiative will continue and grow in 2015, with schools combining for a variety of learning opportunities and events.